hamidreza-s/hamidreza-s.github.io/_posts/2014-09-11-writing-restful-web-services-with-webmachine.markdown

 %%%%%%%%%%%%%%%%%%%%%%%%%

 get_weather_by_country() ->
 	%% fetch raw data from database
 	Result = my_data:weather_by_country(),
 	{ok, Result}.

 get_etag() ->
 	%% get entity tag of data
 	Etag = my_data:weather_by_country_etag(),
 	{ok, Etag}.
 ```

 Notice how it uses [Etag](https://en.wikipedia.org/wiki/HTTP_ETag) for response caching or content types for resource mapping.
 I used this simple module to show you how it works in the simplest form.
-However you can create enterprise web services, which is compliant with REST constraints, with it in a same way.
+However you can create enterprise web services with it, which are compliant with REST constraints, in a same way.
 Also you can find a detailed tutorial in [Webmachine's GitHub repo](https://github.com/basho/webmachine/wiki/Demo).

 ### Webmachine is functional
 As you've just seen, Webmachine is written in Erlang, a functional programming language.
 Now the question; what benefit does it have for us?